RomanZhu/Frame-Number-Sync/README.md

 | [![][preview1]](https://there-is-no-video-yet) |

 ## Client
-Client sends request to server each 1/TimeUpdateDelay.
+Client sends request to server 1/TimeUpdateDelay times per second.
 Request contains client local time.

 When he recieves response - he finds delta between local time and first float in the packet.
 That delta is added to second float in the packet, then resulting time is increased on each update.